-Varicose veins are a common part of aging and affects about 60% of the elderly.
+Varicose veins are a standard part of aging and affect about 60% of the elderly.
 As we age, the structural integrity of the walls of the veins is significantly affected.
 This will cause the veins to become twisted and swollen.
 Aging is just one of the many factors leading to the development of varicose veins.
-There are other factors such as pregnancy, weight gain and hormonal imbalance that can cause varicose veins.
+Other factors, such as pregnancy, weight gain, and hormonal imbalance, can cause varicose veins.

 Understanding varicose veins

 Varicose veins occur when there is improper blood flow through the veins in the legs.
 Our legs contain mainly two types of veins – superficial and deep veins.
-Superficial veins, as the name suggests are superficially seated near the surface.
-And the deep veins are deeply seated within our muscles.
-Under normal circumstances, blood flows from the superficial veins to the deep veins and reaches the heart.
-These veins have inbuilt one way valves, which ensures that the blood flows in the right direction.
-But, when these valves leak, then the blood can in some cases flow in the wrong direction.
+As the name suggests, Superficial veins are superficially seated near the surface.
+And the deep veins are deeply placed within our muscles.
+Under normal circumstances, blood flows from the superficial to deep veins and reaches the heart.
+These veins have inbuilt one-way valves, which ensure that the blood flows in the right direction.
+But, when these valves leak, the blood can sometimes float in the wrong direction.
 And take the opposite route from deep veins to superficial veins.
-The blood flow that takes this route gets the blood in the deep veins.
-This causes great pressure and flows back to the superficial veins and gets pooled there.
-When these veins swell and bulge due to the accumulation of blood in the superficial veins this creates varicose veins.
-You can actually see and feel swollen veins beneath the skin.
+The blood flow that takes this route gets the blood into the deep veins.
+This causes tremendous pressure, flows back to the superficial veins, and gets pooled there.
+When these veins swell and bulge due to the accumulation of blood in the superficial veins, this creates varicose veins.
+You can see and feel swollen veins beneath the skin.

 Symptoms of varicose veins

-Varicose veins can be a cause of great discomfort for our elderly loved ones.
+Varicose veins can cause significant discomfort for our elderly loved ones.
 However, not many develop symptoms.
 For those who do, symptoms may include the following:

 These factors increase your risk of developing varicose veins:

 The risk of varicose veins increases with age.
-Aging causes wear and tear on the valves in your veins that help regulate blood flow.
+This is because aging causes wear and tear on the valves in your veins that help regulate blood flow.

 Women are more likely to develop the condition.
 Hormonal changes during menopause may be a factor because female hormones tend to relax vein walls.
-Taking hormone replacement therapy may increase your risk of varicose veins.
+In addition, taking hormone replacement therapy may increase your risk of varicose veins.

 If other family members had varicose veins, there’s a greater chance you will too.